MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 - R Markdown files always end in `.Rmd`

 > ## R Markdown Outputs
 > The default output for an R Markdown report is HTML, but you can also use R Markdown to [output other report formats](https://rmarkdown.rstudio.com/lesson-9.html).
-For example, you can generate PDF reports using R Markdown, but you must [install TeX](https://www.latex-project.org/get/) to do this.
+For example, you can generate PDF reports using R Markdown, but you must [install some form of LaTeX](https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html) to do this.
 >
 {: .callout}